yduarte/hello_world/README.md

 Hi!
 I love hazelnuts.
 They are my favorite.
 I also highly enjoy salsa,chips, and gauacamole.

-I prder guacamole to salsa
+I prefer guacamole to salsa